-We have finished covering the new Render Context in D3D 12.
+We have finished covering the new Render Context in Microsoft Direct3D* (D3D) 12.
 We have seen how D3D 12 gives control back to the game, getting it ‘closer to the metal’.
 Our last discussion covered Descriptor Heaps and Tables, how they replace bind points and create a more effecting render command pipeline.
 Yet there is more D3D 12 does to remove or streamline API churn.
 There is more overhead in the API lowering performance, and more ways to efficiently use the CPU.
 What about command sequences?
 How many repeated sequences are there and how can that be made more efficient?

 Redundant Render Commands: